AitorAlvarez17/PlatformerGame/README.md

 ## Description

-We are Nirvana team and this is our 2D platformer video game developement.
-It is developed in c++ on visual studio using SDL libraries.
+We are Nirvana team and this is our 2D platformer video game prototype made by students from the CITM University on Barcelona.
+It is developed in c++ on visual studio using SDL library.
 Hope you enjoy it!

 ## Key Features
  - Load/Save game state using XML file